annaprotasio/TE_tools_avp25/TE_annotation.md

-These instructions describe how to produce annotation of TEs into the genome using a curated library, RepeatMasker and further processing using Onecodetofindthemall and some personal scripts.
+These instructions describe how to produce annotation of TEs into the genome using a curated library, RepeatMasker and further processing using Onecodetofindthemall and some of my scripts (which are accessible here).

 Summary of steps: